 But parenting is also filled with HUGE mountains of frustration.

 “Yes, I picked up my room,” is almost certainly a lie.
-More toys were generally liberated from their bins than returned to them.

 I’ll feel like I’m barely holding my Hindenburg emotions together with duct tape and the next frustration rips through my false calm like flames.